Guided Tour: 'Atlas' Charts

 Similar "road atlas" style charts can be created for anywhere in the World.
 As well as cities, you could find distances between towns, offices, depots, or customers.

-Next, we look at a business application.
+Next, we look at some business applications.